soramitsu/scale-codec-js-library/packages/docs/root/contribution.md

 pnpm api:all

 # update reports (for local usage)
-pnpm api:extract-local
+pnpm api:extract:local
 ```

 ::: tip
 By default `api:extract` script fails if extracted API reports are not the same as existing ones.
 It is usefull for CI.
-To override API reports use `api:extract-local`.
+To override API reports use `api:extract:local`.
 :::

 ### Build